crlc/Yeehaw/README.md

 - [ ] Pagination/infinite scroll
 - [ ] Typeahead search bar
 - [ ] "Upvote/downvote" buttons for posts and replies
+- [ ] Sort posts by new or popularity
 - [ ] User karma
 - [ ] View posts from other groups
 - [ ] Post types (image posts, etc)